Outback Safari

 Mercure Kakadu Crocodile Hotel

-The best way to grasp the immensity of Kakadu and Arnhem Land?
-From the air, should you wish to take an optional flight.
+The best way to grasp the immensity of Kakadu National Park?
+From the air, should you wish to take a scenic flight (own expense).
 You won’t regret it – perspective is always a good thing.
 Speaking of which, Ubirr’s Aboriginal rock art dates back an eye-watering 20,000+ years.
 If it looks familiar, that’s because it starred in classic Aussie movie, Crocodile Dundee.
-Get your Darwin bearings on a quick tour – we want to give you as much time as possible to enjoy a bite to eat at the Mindil Beach Sunset Market.
+As night falls, Darwin’s tropical energy takes over.
+Begin at the Mindil Beach Sunset Markets, where a fusion of global flavours awaits, setting the perfect tone for an unforgettable evening (own expense).

 Hilton Garden Inn Darwin